 We are committed to promoting equality and diversity within our own organisation and in those areas where we have influence.
 This extends to our professional dealings with clients, other solicitors, barristers and third parties.

-NV Legal aims to treat everybody with the same attention, courtesy and respect and equality of opportunity.
-We aim to apply the highest standards of equality in our delivery of services and employment practices promoting equality through our conduct and our commitment to a safer and more just society.
+NV Legal aims to treat everybody with the same attention, courtesy, respect and equality of opportunity.
+We aim to apply the highest standards of equality in our delivery of services and employment practices, promoting equality through our conduct and our commitment to a safer and more just society.

 Our commitment extends to more than positive action to promote opportunity and eradicate discrimination.
 It means that we are actively committed to encouraging and promoting the richness brought to our organisation through diversity.
 A commitment to equality is a requirement of all employees and those organisations associated with our firm.